-There are some truly wonderful eco glamping sites in the UK.
-From safari tents in Wales to glamping pods in Scotland, there’s no better time to explore the British countryside with all the luxuries of home.
+There are some truly wonderful eco-glamping sites in the UK.
+From safari tents in Wales and glamping pods in Scotland, to shepherds huts in Northern Ireland and glamping with hot tubs in Cornwall, there’s no better time to explore the British countryside with all the luxuries of home.
 But the glamping sites in this list have gone out of their way to reduce their impact on the environment, with eco-friendly facilities and recycled materials.

 So grab your marshmallows and blanket, and settle in for a night around the campfire at one of these sustainable glamping sites.

 1. Round the Woods – Norfolk Broads, England

 Round the Woods is an eco-friendly glamping site with two Mongolian yurts and a brand new roundhouse, set in peaceful countryside in Norfolk.
 Each yurt has everything you need for a relaxing stay – a wood-burning stove and logs, a proper double bed, futon, camping stove and dining area.
 The wonderful hosts even throw in a free welcome basket, full of local goodies including bread, milk and hot chocolate to make your stay extra special.